Help us match you with local pros in your area

 Always get HVAC quotes in writing before work begins.
 A comprehensive quote will cover costs for both materials and labor.
 Ensure that you agree to all terms before signing the contract.

 For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Forest Acres, you may be able to make do with a furnace on the lower end of this range.
+In Forest Acres, you may be able to make do with a lower-capacity furnace.

-For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with around 2.5 to 5 tons of capacity.
+For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
 In Forest Acres, you'll likely look for something on the higher end of this range.
 In general, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

 There are several ways you can make your HVAC system more energy-efficient: